 After earning a doctorate in theology, he moved back to Poland where he was stationed as a parish associate pastor and excelled at ministering to young adults.
 He received a second doctorate in philosophy before teaching that subject at Poland’s University of Lublin.

 Karol was appointed auxiliary bishop of Kraków in 1958 -the youngest bishop in the history of Poland.
 The strict communist officials premised his appointment thinking he was only an intellectual.
 But boy were they wrong!
 Bishop Wojtyła encouraged a spiritual and cultural resistance to the Communist occupation of Poland, giving his countrymen hope in the face of grave oppression.

 As a bishop he attended all four sessions of Vatican II and making significant contributions to the central documents.
 He was also instrumental in the creation of Pope Paul VI’s Humane Vitae.
 Appointed as archbishop of Kraków in 1964, he was named a cardinal three years later.

 Cardinal Wojtyla was elected pope in October 1978 by his brother cardinals.
-His took on the name of his immediate predecessor, and Pope John Paul II was the first non-Italian pope in 455 years.
-During the homily at his installment mass, St. John Paul II is quoted to say “do not be afraid.
+His took on the name of his immediate predecessor.
+Pope John Paul II was the first non-Italian pope in 455 years.
+During the homily at his installment mass, St. John Paul II proclaimed a defining message, “do not be afraid.
 Open wide the doors to christ.”
 This is how I remember him, wanting to open the doors of Christ for everyone, the gate that leads to true life and true love.